rolandyuwy/tp/docs/DeveloperGuide.md

 **Use case: Find a food item (UC03)**

+**Guarantees: All food items in the system that match the query are listed.**

 **MSS**

-1. User enters keyword, priority or expiry date as query.
+1. User requests to list food items according to description, priority or expiration date.
-2. System displays all food items that match the query.
+2. SimplyKitchen displays all food items that match the query.
 	Use case ends.

 **Extensions**

 * 1a.
-System detects an error in the user’s search query.
+SimplyKitchen detects an error in the user’s search query.

    * 1a1.
-System displays an error message.
+SimplyKitchen displays an error message and prompts the user to enter a correct input.

    * 1a2.
-User re-enters the search query.
+User enters a new search query.

-     Repeat step 1a. until the user’s search query is valid.
+     Steps 1a1-1a2 are repeated until the query entered is correct.

-     Use case resumes at 2.
+     Use case resumes at step 2.

 <br/>